Top 10 Myths About Childhood Vaccines (And Yes, We Still Need Them)

 Fact: The infectious diseases that vaccines target can be serious and even fatal.

-This myth is a tough one since it’s partially the fault of vaccines working so well in the first place.
-Since the wide spread use of vaccines, epidemics, outbreaks and the number of cases of contagious diseases has been reduced.
-Sure, it may seem like infectious diseases aren’t that serious– but polio, which has been largely eradicated through vaccines, caused paralysis; diphtheria made it almost impossible to breathe; and measles causes brain damage.
-All of these have become extremely rare in the US and other developed countries thanks to vaccinations, but as we saw last year, unvaccinated children can spread the disease and they can make a comeback.
+This myth is a tough one, since it’s partially the fault of vaccines working so well in the first place.
+Since the use of vaccines became widespread, epidemics, outbreaks and the number of cases of contagious diseases has been reduced.
+Sure, it may seem like infectious diseases aren’t that serious– but polio, which has been largely eradicated through vaccines, caused paralysis.
+Diphtheria made it almost impossible to breathe.
+Measles can cause brain damage.
+All of these have become extremely rare in the U.S. thanks to vaccinations.
+But unvaccinated children can still spread these diseases, and they can make a comeback.

 Myth: Vaccines cause or spread the diseases they are supposed to prevent.

-Fact: The majority of vaccines available are inactivated or prepared from only part of the pathogen.
+Fact: Most vaccines are inactivated or prepared from only part of the pathogen.
 This means the components of the vaccine are not living and therefore do not cause disease.

 Myth: Vaccines contain toxic ingredients.